elastic/apm-pipeline-library/vars/README.md

 emails on Failed builds that are not pull request.
 * prComment: Whether to add a comment in the PR with the build summary as a comment.
 Default: `true`.
 * slackComment: Whether to send a message in slack with the build summary as a comment.
 Default: `false`.
+* slackHeader: What header to be added before the default comment.
+Default value uses ``.
 * slackChannel: What slack channel.
 Default value uses `env.SLACK_CHANNEL`.
 * slackCredentials: What slack credentials to be used.
 Default value uses `jenkins-slack-integration-token`.
 * slackNotify: Whether to send or not the slack notifications, by default it sends notifications on Failed builds that are not pull request.